chenth44/chenth44.github.io/_pages/about.md

 My research interests span a variety of fields, including deep learning, computer vision, computer graphics, and bioinformatics.
 I am passionate about leveraging the power of deep learning to address real-world problems and enhance the quality of our lives.

 I am also an amateur violinist and music creator.
-I am interested in classical music.
+I am a fan of classical music.

 ## News
 \[Apr.
 10 2023\] From **Fall 2023**, I will be pursuing a Master's degree in Computer Science at **ETH Zürich**.